-- 7. Work on the actions in the Checklist should normally be coordinated by the Departmental Administrator (or equivalent), though in some departments responsibility for data protection matters may have been given/delegated to a designated member of staff.
-If any department temporarily has neither a Departmental Administrator nor a member of staff responsible for data protection matters, they should seek advice from the Information Compliance Office on how best to coordinate the work. - 8.
-The Departmental Administrator (or other member of staff coordinating this work) should do the following before starting work on the Checklist:
+7. Work on the Checklist should normally be coordinated by the Departmental Administrator (or equivalent), though in some departments responsibility for data protection matters may have been given/delegated to a designated member of staff.
+If any department temporarily has neither a Departmental

+Administrator nor a member of staff responsible for data protection matters, they should seek advice from the Information Compliance Office on how best to coordinate the work.

-- (a) Speak to their Head of Department (or equivalent).
+- 8. The Departmental Administrator (or other member of staff coordinating this work) should do the following before starting work: - (a) Speak to their Head of Department (or equivalent).
 This is because, under the University's Data Protection Policy approved by the Council, the Head of Department is ultimately responsible for data protection compliance within their department. - (b) Identify key members of departmental staff to assist in working through the Checklist (e.g., as appropriate and insofar as the roles/functions exist, departmental staff responsible for local IT, HR, alumni relations, communications, office management, student administration, purchasing or project management). - (c) Remind themselves of the core aspects of data protection compliance by reading the University's overview webpage on the topic. - 9.
-Departmental Administrators are asked to sign the Checklist before submitting it, and in so doing to indicate that their Head of Department is content for it to be submitted.
+Departmental Administrators are asked to submit their response via MS Forms.
+Responses should only be submitted if the Head of Department (or equivalent) is aware and content, but they do not need to counter-sign or submit the response themselves.